ryjfgjl/DiLuConverter/README.md

 Select directory with excel files; Input target database information; Choose import mode.

 3.Click Start.

+## Schedule
+C:\Users\ryjfgjl>D:\Projects\ExcelToDatabase4.4\ExcelToDatabase.exe D:\Projects\ExcelToDatabase4.4\config.ini
+You can run this command in DOS to start program.
+So you can add a scheduled task in windows, D:\Projects\ExcelToDatabase4.4\ExcelToDatabase.exe is our program and D:\Projects\ExcelToDatabase4.4\config.ini is your configuration file.
+Note: configuration file can be saved when you manual run ExcelToDatabase, and you can copy it to anywhere and rename it.
+eg: D:\config_everyday.ini

 ## Tested Environments:
 Windows 7+, MySQL 5.6+/Oracle 11g+, Excel 1997+(xls,xlsx,csv)